-Mr. Freedman has been working for more than ten years at the intersection of national security, politics, and communications.
-Prior to joining ASG, he served as the Chief Speechwriter for Secretaries of Defense Chuck Hagel and Leon Panetta.
-In that capacity, Mr. Freedman managed a team of writers and researchers and was responsible for all of the Secretary’s speeches, testimony, and press statements.
-As a member of the Secretary’s public affairs team, he also helped formulate the Defense Department’s public engagement strategy, played a role in crisis communications, and accompanied the Secretary on official visits to nearly 40 countries.
-Mr. Freedman began his tenure at the Pentagon in June 2010 as a Speechwriter to Secretary of Defense Robert M. Gates, affording him the unique opportunity to work closely with three different Secretaries of Defense.
+Prior to joining ASG, Mr. Freedman served as Chief Speechwriter for Secretaries of Defense Chuck Hagel and Leon Panetta.
+As a member of the Secretary’s public affairs team, he helped formulate the Defense Department’s public engagement strategy, played a role in crisis communications, and accompanied the Secretary on official visits to nearly 40 countries.
+Mr. Freedman began his tenure at the Pentagon in June 2010 as a Speechwriter to Secretary of Defense Robert M. Gates.

 Before he joined the Defense Department, he worked at the Atlas Project, a political research organization, and served on President Obama’s 2008 general election campaign as a Data Director in Virginia and Georgia.
 He began his career as a journalist working in Washington for Congressional Quarterly, where he covered the financial services and economics beat.